-Why Performance Matters: Making Site Speed, Scalability and Reliability a Priority in 2020
+Why Performance Matters: Making Site Speed, Scalability and Reliability a Priority

 Get The Print Version

 Tired of scrolling?
 Download a PDF version for easier offline reading and sharing with coworkers.

 A link to download the PDF will arrive in your inbox shortly.

 An alarming number of today’s ecommerce websites aren’t performing as well as they should be.
 They are either too slow or simply unreliable, crashing in the face of Black Friday or suffering security breaches because they failed to be PCI compliant.
 It’s safe to say that a large portion of these low-performing websites are stuck on legacy, self-hosted solutions that haven’t been able to keep up with consumer demand and the growth of technology.